Benefits for children under 25

 Child of a deceased contributor:

-Apply for a child aged 18 to 25 in full-time attendance at a recognized school or university
+Apply for a child aged 18 to 25 in full-time or part-time attendance at a recognized school or university

-Students aged 18 to 25 who are applying for or renewing their children's benefit are required to have the Declaration of Attendance at School or University signed by the registrar at the educational institution they are attending.
-If the student is no longer in school or not attending classes full time, they are required to notify us.
+Students aged 18 to 25 who are applying for children's benefit are required to have the Declaration of Attendance at School or University signed by the registrar at the educational institution they are attending or provide proof of enrollment.
+If the student is no longer in school or their enrollment status changes, they are required to notify us.

 Declaration of attendance at school or university

-You should have received a Declaration of Attendance at School or University.
+You should have received a Canada Pension Plan Child’s Benefit Application and Declaration for a Student Over 18 years of Age in Attendance at School or University.
 You are required to complete this document and provide proof of enrolment.

 We will accept the following as proof of enrolment:

-• an electronic attestation from a school official, such as an email, confirming that you are in full time attendance
+- an electronic attestation from a school official, such as an email, confirming that you are in full-time or part-time attendance

 The attestation must be a written statement or declaration that includes:

-If you are applying for the first time, there are 2 ways to apply.
+If you are a full-time student and applying for the first time, there are 2 ways to apply:

 Apply online